alaminShaheen/mern-forum-server/README.md

 ## Cloning and Running the Application in local

 **IMPORTANT NOTE - This application initializes a server for the [MERN forum client](https://github.com/BlueGhost12/mern-forum-client) app.
 Locally run this app first before running the client application.**
-All configs required for this app can be found in this project under [this](https://github.com/BlueGhost12/mern-forum-server/blob/main/src/Config/config.ts) directory.
-The environment variables are located in the [.env](https://github.com/BlueGhost12/mern-forum-server/blob/main/.env) file
+All configs required for this app are preconfigured and can be found in this project under [this](https://github.com/BlueGhost12/mern-forum-server/blob/main/src/Config/config.ts) directory.
+The environment variables are also preconfigured and is located in the [.env](https://github.com/BlueGhost12/mern-forum-server/blob/main/.env) file

 Clone the project into local